 Avelina gave us each a huge motherly hug as we went to leave.
 She is the matron of the church, and perhaps the town as she cares for their needs at the counter of her establishment!
 We felt very loved and nurtured by her and were reluctant to continue on.
 She is a pilgrimage traveler's treasure!

-From the bar, it is a total of about 1.5 kilometers on the AC-542 through As Travesas.
+From the bar, it is a total of about 1.5 kilometers on the AC-542 through As Travesas, on an improved pilgrim’s path to the side of the highway.
 After our bellies were full of bocadillos (sandwiches) and café con leche (coffee with milk), we continued on down the highway toward Hospital de Bruma.
-Just after the Bar Avelina, there is another blue information board.
-Just beyond the board is the sign, below, announcing that we were leaving As Travesas.

 Then pass the 42.2 kilometer marker.
 Next pass the Repsol gas station.
-It is not very nice walking along this busy road.
+It is not very nice walking along this busy road, but at least you will remain safe on the pilgrim's path.
 In the past the Ferrol arm of the English Way did not come through this highway.
 I felt it was unfortunate that it now does, but I couldn't complain about visiting the Bar Avelina and the pilgrim's church.

 Just beyond the electrical substation is a bronze age site, called the Castro das Travesas or the Castro Hill Fort.
 We did not see this, but it may be worth a side trip if you are a history buff.
 Not much is left of the castro but the dirt mounds.
 Turn right immediately after the electric switching area to see the historical marker and mounds.

 After leaving the AC-542, you walk on this quiet country lane, shown below, and back into a forested area towards Bruma.
-If your destination is not the albergue, but one of the hotels in O Mesón do Vento, you could continue straight on the AC-542 to reach the town.
+If your destination is not the albergue, but one of the hotels in O Mesón do Vento, you could continue straight along the AC-542 to reach the town, however, the safe pilgrim’s path ends at the turn-off.
+There is a bit of a shoulder to walk upon that is helpful.
 This will be a shortcut, rather than following the Camino to Hospital de Bruma.

 You will walk about one kilometer on the county lane until it ends at this T-intersection shown below, where you join the pavement by turning right, entering the town of Hospital de Bruma.
 We were close to completing our day six on the English Way!

 After walking only a few meters, turn to the left, to walk through the town.
 Walk by this lovely horreo, below left.
-Just after the horreo is the brand-new private Albergue de San Lorenzo de Bruma after about 1/4 kilometer.
+Just after the horreo is a casa rural with three rooms, the Casiña de Bruma (+34 659 37 91 41), the private Albergue de San Lorenzo de Bruma (+34 619 46 42 40) after about 1/4 kilometer.
 This wonderful looking place has 22 bunk beds and four private rooms.

 After our prior three nights stay in an albergue, and since I didn't want to be cold that night in early May, we all decided it was time for a nice hotel and walked onward to the town of Ó Mesón do Vento, back on the AC-542.
-It is a 1.8 kilometer walk.
+It is a 1.8 kilometer walk from the albergue.

-There are only three accommodations here in town, the PR Ó Mesón Novo, (+34 981 69 27 76), the Hotel Canaima, (+34 981 69 28 91) or the O Fogar do Vento, (+34 683 33 69 18).
-We chose to stay in the family-run PR Ó Mesón Novo, show below.
+We chose to stay in the family-run PR Ó Mesón Novo, shown below.
 This was Rich and my room.
 We usually choose two single beds, because the doubles are quite small for his height, and he is more comfortable with the twins.

 If your day was very long, coming from Betanzos and if you can't walk another 1.8 kilometers from the albergue to Ó Mesón do Vento, you can call the hotels at the albergue and they will most certainly pick you up!
 Click on one of the links to reserve and get their contact information.
 Bruma is often a pinch point, so if you know your dates, you may want to reserve here now.